 What is the difference between a cobbler and a crisp?

 Well, the difference between a cobbler and crisp is in the topping.
 A crisp is a baked fruit dessert with a crunchy topping such as nuts, granola, oats, or muesli.
-A cobbler is is a baked fruit dessert, but it has a dough topping – such as flour, bisquick, pie dough, or biscuits!
+A cobbler is is a baked fruit dessert, but it has a dough topping – such as flour, Bisquick, pie dough, or biscuits!

 What toppings can be used for a crisp?

-Most commonly used topping on a crisp dessert recipe are oats, granola, or nuts.
+The most commonly used topping on a crisp dessert recipe are oats, granola, or nuts.
 In this wonderful pear fruit crisp recipe, I use muesli – simply fabulous!

-● This recipe used Muesli, you can use granola or quick rolled oats as a substitution if you like.
+● This recipe used Muesli; you can use granola or quick rolled oats as a substitution if you like.

-● You can substitute Splenda for sugar.
+● You can substitute Splenda for granulated sugar.

 Pear Crisp Recipe Ingredients:

-● 6 cups fresh Pears, cored, peeled and diced
+● 6 cups fresh pears, cored, peeled, and diced

 ● 2 TBSP Lemon Juice

-● ½ cup Sugar
+● ½ cup White Sugar

 ● 1 TBSP Cornstarch